Home GastronomyMy favorite Italian restaurants in Paris

-As you know, I am a great fan of Italian cuisine and gastronomy and I have a fairly extensive section on the subject on the blog.
-Today, I’m sharing my selection of the best Italian restaurants in the capital!
-In short, a kind of guide to the best spots to eat as if you were in Italy, but in Paris.
-Of course, as with most articles of this type, I update it regularly based on the new tests I perform, so you always get the latest trendy spots!
-For simplicity’s sake, I have organized this article and my selection of Italian restaurants by Parisian arrondissement.
+As you know, I am a huge fan of Italian cuisine and gastronomy and I have a quite extensive section on the subject on the blog.
+Today, I’m sharing a selection of the best Italian restaurants in the capital!
+In short, a kind of guide to the best spots to eat like you’re in Italy, but in Paris.
+Of course, as with most articles of this type, I update it regularly based on my new visits so I can always provide you with the latest trendy addresses!
+For simplicity, I’ve organized this article and my selection of Italian restaurants by Paris district.

 _